tillitis/tkey-verification/README.md

 If you want to use some other key this is how you get it:

 If you're just testing start a qemu as a signing endpoint.
 See above.

-Get the public key from the signing endpoint, for instance by running `tkey-runapp` and `tkey-sign` from the [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) repo.
+Get the public key from the signing server, for instance by running `tkey-runapp` and `tkey-sign` from the [tillitis-key1-apps](https://github.com/tillitis/tillitis-key1-apps) repo.

 ```
 % ./tkey-runapp --port /dev/pts/12 apps/signer/app.bin
+...
 % ./tkey-sign --port /dev/pts/12 apps/app.lds
 Connecting to TKey on serial port /dev/pts/12 ...
 Public Key from TKey:  67b1464aa24f6593fe671ec100f30e858cdf7fbb0b4686bdf9ca47b5c648ba0f